alosadagrande/factory-precache-cli-blog/README.md

 ![Argo sync](./pictures/gitops-green.png)

-We can also verify that the resource has been applied using the oc command-line on the hub:
+We can also verify that the resource has been applied using the oc command line on the hub cluster:

 ```sh
 [user@hub]$ oc get bmh,clusterdeployment,agentclusterinstall,infraenv -A